-3) Financial assets measured at Fair value through profit or loss (FVTPL)
+2) Financial assets measured at Fair value through profit or loss (FVTPL)

-All financial assets not classified as amortized cost or FVOCI described as above are measured at FVTPL, including derivative financial assets.
-On initial recognition, the Company may irrevocably designate a financial asset, which meets the requirements to be measured at amortized cost or at FVOCI, as at FVTPL if doing so eliminates or significantly reduces an accounting mismatch that would otherwise arise.
+All financial assets not classified as amortized cost are measured at FVTPL, including derivative financial assets.
+On initial recognition, the Company may irrevocably designate a financial asset, which meets the requirements to be measured at amortized cost, as at FVTPL if doing so eliminates or significantly reduces an accounting mismatch that would otherwise arise.